 Arthur J. Woelke Historical Research Center

 Welcome to Woelke Center: The Woelke Center is open year around.
 It is a place to discover, collect and preserve the history and heritage of Pigeon.
 We have hundreds of documents in which Art Woelke collected over the years.
-Dozens of three ring binders full of priceless information of the businesses, the people, churches and the schools.
+Dozens of three-ring binders full of priceless information of the businesses, the people, churches and the schools.
 Thousands of pictures of the old buildings and early settlers are at the Woelke Center for everyone to enjoy.
 This Historical Library is the home of The Pigeon Progress and The Progress-Advance dating back to 1897.
 It was only fitting to name this building the, Arthur J. Woelke Historical Research Center.

 Arthur J. Woelke

 December 4, 1927 – May 29, 2012

 This building is dedicated to Arthur J. Woelke, a lifelong Pigeon resident, who spent countless hours documenting and preserving local artifacts and photo history of Pigeon and the surrounding area.
 Art was an avid reader, traveler, community planner, and activist.
 He was a tireless worker, church member, and leader, but even more, he was a friend to all who crossed his path.
 Art understood that the local history must be recorded so people could benefit by knowing who and what created the foundation for the present.
 His passion for history now provides us with a lasting resource for residents and visitors to study and enjoy.
 Very few people have accomplished what Art has given to us.
 We honor his merit with this plaque and Historical Research Center, that all who enter here will leave further enriched by the unselfish commitment they left behind.